IvanInandan/Stax/README.md

 # forked

-forked is a full-stack web application to track financial expenses.
+forked is a full-stack React application to collaborate with other chefs using a version controlled community log.

 ## Tech Stack